mini-kep/guidelines/development.md

 # Github identity

-Github avatar and username are very personal things, so this part of guidelines not mandatory, but it makes life easier, if:
+Github avatar and username are very personal things, but it (subjectively) makes life easier, if:

 - avatar is distiguishable from others:
   - not a standard avtar, like all others